-(Note: this post about pregnancy depression should in no way be construed as medical advice.
+Pregnancy depression is more common than we think.
+Many women are searching for ways to deal with it naturally so as to avoid taking medications during pregnancy.
+(Note: this post should in no way be construed as medical advice.
 If you are experiencing serious mood changes, please see a licensed health care provider.)

 Have you ever experienced depression during a pregnancy?
 I certainly have.
-In fact this pregnancy has found me fighting a lot of sad and depressive feelings.
+In fact, as I look back on my seven pregnancies, I can see clearly that I fought sad and depressive feelings several times.

 My suspicion is that depression during pregnancy is a lot more common than we want to believe.
-It’s just that noone really talks about it.
+It’s just that nobody really talks about it.

 If you’re depressed during pregnancy, you may shy away from sharing that with others because you’re afraid they might think you don’t want the baby.
 Or you’ll be shamed for not “counting your blessings” (after all some women struggle with fertility), or whatever.